henomis/henomis.github.io/blog/content/posts/NetBSD on a ROCK64 Board.md

 alg "icmp"

-# These NAT rules will dynamically select the interface address(es).
 map $ext_if dynamic 10.0.0.0/24 -> ifaddrs($ext_if)
 map $ext_if dynamic proto tcp 10.0.0.2 port 22 <- ifaddrs($ext_if) port 2222